-Packing cases of this type are affected by humidity and are not suitable for stacking.

-The following are placed in each packing case:
+Packing cases of this kind are affected by humidity and are not suitable for stacking.
+The following are placed in each packing case.

-- burner with detached gas train; - gasket or ceramic fibre plait (according to burner type) to be inserted between the burner and the boiler; - envelope containing this manual and other documents.
+- burner with detached gas train;

+- gasket to be inserted between the burner and the boiler;

+- envelope containing this manual.